jean-tissot/template/README.md

 - `gradle sonarqube` to run a sonarqube scan
 - `gradle build` to generate the jar, run the tests and start a sonarqube scan

+Before runing a sonarqube scan you need to start a sonarqube server and set some properties in the _gradle.properties_ file (See Sonarqube server part below).

+## Sonarqube server

+### Integrated sonarqube server

-Before runing a sonarqube scan you need to start the sonarqube server with `gradle sonarUp` (you need to have docker-compose installed on your computer).
+You can start a sonarqube server with `gradle sonarUp` (you need to have docker-compose installed on your computer).
 **Warning!** Before starting sonarqube server you need to set the _wm.max_map_count_ host parameter to 262144 (this change is not persistent over reboot):

 - On linux `sudo sysctl -w vm.max_map_count=262144`